Smoothness of the diffusion coefficients for particle systems in continuous space: Introduction

 \section{Introduction}

 We study a class of interacting particle systems with local interactions in continuous space.
-The models we consider are reversible with respect to the Poisson measures with constant density, uniformly elliptic, and of non-gradient type.
-The large-scale behavior of each model is captured by a diffusion equation governed by the \emph{bulk diffusion matrix}.
-The purpose of this work is to show that this matrix is an infinitely differentiable function of the density of particles.
+These are systems of interacting Brownian particles, where each particle evolves in $\R^d$ according to a diffusion matrix that depends on the locations of the particles nearby.
+The models we study are reversible with respect to the Poisson measures with constant density, uniformly elliptic, and of non-gradient type.
+In the limit of large scales, the evolution of the empirical distribution of particles is expected to be captured by a nonlinear diffusion equation.
+Such a result is usually called a \emph{hydrodynamic limit}, and the matrix appearing in this diffusion equation is often called the \emph{bulk diffusion matrix}.
+The qualifier ``bulk'' underlines that this matrix is meant to describe the collective evolution of the cloud of particles.
+We refer to the monographs \cite{kipnis1998scaling, komorowski2012fluctuations, spohn2012large} for thorough expositions on the topic.

+The purpose of this work is to show that the bulk diffusion matrix is an infinitely differentiable function of the density of particles.
 That the bulk diffusion matrix is sufficiently regular as a function of the density of particles is a necessary ingredient in the proof of the hydrodynamic limit of the model, see for instance \cite{fuy}.
+We hope that, when combined with \cite{bulk}, the present work will allow for the establishment of a quantitative version of the statement of hydrodynamic limit.

 Similar results on the smoothness of the effective diffusion matrix have already been derived for a number of other models of particle systems \cite{beltran, bernardin,lov-reg,lov-reg2,naga1,naga2,naga3, sued}.
 Those works all rely on the approach introduced in \cite{lov-reg} to show the regularity of the self-diffusion matrix of a tagged particle in the symmetric simple exclusion process on $\mathbb{Z}^d$.
 This approach relies on certain duality properties of the process under consideration.